Taiwing/rainfall/level7/README.md

 ## GOT some Heap overlow ? (level7)

 This level's [binary](source.c) requires two arguments, otherwise it segfaults.
-Then, upon this argument treatment it prints "~~".
+Then, upon this argument's processing it prints "~~".

 This time, four mallocs are done in a row, all of 8 bytes.
 Two of them will be used as destinations for strcpy calls.
 The first one from argv[1] and the second